AtcoCoder/alx-low_level_programming/0x12-singly_linked_lists/README.md

+#!/bin/bash
-This is the Linked list project.
+echo "This is the Linked list project."